 Pillar 5: Promotion

-Accounting for the promotion of content is often neglected in a typical SEO audit, as social media and the growth of influencer marketing online have continued to evolve.
+Accounting for the promotion of content is often neglected in a typical SEO audit, abut social media and the growth of influencer marketing online have continued to evolve.

-Promotion involves generating awareness, traffic and engagement to your website and content through the use of social media and industry influencers online and offline.
+Promotion involves generating awareness, traffic and engagement to your website and content through the use of paid media, social media and industry influencers online and offline.

-Content promotion should be a significant component of any 2017-focused SEO strategy since the amount of content published today makes it difficult to stand out.
+Content promotion should be a significant component of any 2020-focused SEO strategy, since the amount of content published today makes it difficult to stand out.

 An SEO strategy optimized for promotion focuses on: